 If the UE is configured with Pre-MG, an RLM-RS resource is only considered to be overlapped by the Pre-MG if the Pre-MG is activated.

-When concurrent gaps are configured, an RLM-RS is not considered to be overlapped by a gap occasion if the gap occasion is dropped according to 9.1.8.
+When concurrent gaps are configured, an RLM-RS resource is not considered to be overlapped by a gap occasion if the gap occasion is dropped according to clause 9.1.8.

 For FR2-2,